 The Internet is simply a means to an end.
 While the current frontier has relied heavily on maths, science and geeky chutzpah (think young men), those with experience can trump with decades of business chops.
 Who do you think ran the ‘mom and pop shops’ we speak so fondly of.
 Is it a shock to think they would go digital one day?

 History of the Retired Entrepreneur

-Of course, an older, ‘retired’ entrepreneur is nothing new.
+Of course the ‘retired’ entrepreneur is nothing new.
 Harland David Sanders (aka, Colonel Sanders) started Kentucky Fried Chicken when he was 65 years old.
-Ray Kroc was 52 years old when he started McDonalds (with revenues of $38 billion, McDonalds would be the 68th biggest economy).
+Ray Kroc was 52 years old when he started McDonalds.
+And now, as we know, with revenues of $38 billion, McDonalds would be the 68th biggest economy).

 My mother, retired with four grandkids, bonds over crazy deadlines, Facebook followers and speaks highly of her developers.
 She decided at 60+ to start an online business.
 Why not have a second act?
 In fact, often unencumbered with the everyday struggles of a younger generation an older generation has more time to hustle.

 According to the New York Times, my mother isn’t alone in embracing the flexibility afforded by running an online business.
 The AARP even offers a program which “helps people 50 and older learn about business plans, advertising and marketing, and social media.”

 In the UK, according to the Financial Times, two-thirds of business owners are 50-plus and a fifth are between 61 and 70.
 When you consider that having some sort of digital presence is necessary no matter what your business, you can see where an older generation starts to compete.